dharmab/8492sqdn.net/content/guides/dcs/maps.md

 Afghanistan, Iraq, Sinai, Nevada and Kola are not common on public servers and are mostly used by private squadrons.
 Only buy the ones you need, if any.

+Both Kola and South Atlantic have not had updates in many months and appear to be abandoned by their developers.
 South Atlantic is virtually unused in multiplayer.

 The Channel is no longer used in multiplayer because Normandy contains the entire area of The Channel.